fcdiomede/Galaxy_Racers/README.md

 In this game, you play as a spaceship.
 The goal is for your enemy spaceship to crash before you do!

-I programed this game entirely myself- as a recreation of one of my favorite childhood games.
+I programed this game entirely myself using the pygame library.
+This was meant as a fun project that would be a recreation of one of my favorite childhood games.

-In this code, I practice: Object Oriented Programming, Functions, Methods, Looping, Logic, and AI programming.
-The computer will try to avoid a crash, but otherwise pick a random direction to go in- favoring staying on course.
+In this code, I utilized: Object Oriented Programming, Functions, Methods, Looping, Logic, and AI programming.
+The computer will try to avoid a crash, but otherwise pick a random direction to go in, favoring staying on course.

 ### Next steps/Wish List:
 -Incorporate "smarter" AI that can make optimal choices and not just random choices